knpuniversity/blog/symfony-reproducer.md

 # Creating a Symfony Reproducer

-Oh snap!
+Oh, snap!
 You've discovered what you suspect is a bug in Symfony.
 Nooooooooooooo!
 Actually, it's all good!
 Symfony is open source, so we have some good options to keep you moving:

 1. Search the [symfony/symfony](https://github.com/symfony/symfony) repository for keywords related to your problem.